 If you’re a lover of gardening, have you thought about joining your local gardening group?
 With hundreds of clubs throughout the UK, you’ll be able to find one near you.
 Members of these clubs all chip in to help each other out and they’re a great way to get some useful tips and advice in a social atmosphere.
 The Royal Horticultural Society website features a list of gardening clubs across the UK, so you can find one near you.

 There’s no denying the fact that gardening can be hard work, but it’s also extremely enjoyable and rewarding.
-As long as you make sure you look after yourself, there’s no reason why you can’t enjoy your time in the garden this spring/summer.
+As long as you make sure you look after yourself, there’s no reason why you can’t enjoy your time in the garden.